 Fundamentals of fracture mechanics and its applications to the design of damage tolerant structures.
 Case studies in the fields of aerospace, pressure, vessels, rotating machinery, railroads, etc. Illustrating fracture mechanics principles in design.
-Prerequisite: permission of the instructor.
 Crosslisted as MECH 666.

 MECH 467.
 Finite Element Methods.
 1 Credit.